NicosNicolaou16/PercentagesWithAnimationCompose/README.md

 # Percentages with Animation Compose

-This library built to give to other developers an easy way to implement <br />
+This library built to give to other developers an easy way to implement percentages with custom Compose view and animation such as linear, circular, circle and gradient circle percentages. <br />
 Support me and I will appreciate if you provide me your feedback(s).<br />

 The library contain/features: